Kiwi Documentation

 Kiwi X requires to have all files in order to work.
 If a file is deleted by your Anti-Virus or manually, then it may cause issues with injection, launching or other general errors.

-Learn how to Disable your Anti-Virus here 👉 Disabling Anti Virus [Windows Defender Method]
+Learn how to Disable your Anti-Virus here 👉 [Windows Defender Method]